mongodb/specifications/source/crud/tests/README.rst

 Tests including a collation argument
 ====================================
 Tests including a collation argument should be expected to succeed against server versions >= 3.4 and fail in server versions < 3.4.
-The error should be throw by the driver and its message should explain that collation is not a supported feature in the server selected for the operation.
+The error should be thrown by the driver and its message should explain that collation is not a supported feature in the server selected for the operation.

 Use as integration tests